Ayn-AI/eyn-api-doc/source/index.html.md

 ### Remarks

 <aside class="notice">
-In case the `/enrolments/{id}` endpoint is queried directly after the `/identitycheck` endpoint, it might be that `BRP_remarks` displays `None`.
+In case the <code>/enrolments/{id}</code> endpoint is queried directly after the <code>/identitycheck</code> endpoint, it might be that *BRP_remarks* displays <code>None</code>.
 This is because the response from the UK Home Office may take a while.
 In such a case, please re-query after a certain timeout (typically in a range of less than a minute).
 </aside>

 # Document Checks